shah77pc/bisq-website/_posts/2019-08-22-MoneyNull-dao-first-four-cycles.md

 Notes:
 <ol>
 <li>Calculations for Cycle 3 assume a 10 000 USD/BTC rate.</li>
-<li>BSQ fees were overshot.
-This is likely because the USD/BTC rate hovered around 12 000 for quite a while, at which the BSQ fee increase results in a combined 0.4% rate.
+<li>BSQ-RIAL fees were overshot.
+This is likely because the USD/BTC rate hovered around 12 000 for quite a while, at which the BSQ-RIAL fee increase results in a combined 0.4% rate.
 When the USD/BTC rate dipped again, the combined rate goes up again.
-If USD/BTC rate remains at 10 000 as it has in recent days, it would make sense to reduce BSQ fees again.
-This is a necessary result of the BSQ fee rate being manually adjusted.</li>
+If USD/BTC rate remains at 10 000 as it has in recent days, it would make sense to reduce BSQ-RIAL fees again.
+This is a necessary result of the BSQ-RIAL fee rate being manually adjusted.</li>
 <li>BTC fees did not increase.</li>
 </ol>

 Otherwise, there was the issue of duplicate compensation requests noted above in the Overview.
 A contributor made a compensation request, deleted it, and then made another—but both requests remained available for voting.
 The situation was clarified on GitHub, so stakeholders knew to reject the old proposal and approve the new one.
 But with more voters, as there will likely be in the future, such communication won't be possible, and there would have been a risk that the contributor could have had both his requests approved (i.e., been paid twice).
 The hope is that such issues will be addressed while the number of voting participants is still relatively small.

 As mentioned above, the underlying issue was with the network's seed nodes, and was fixed.
-Vote results and BSQ issued were not affected.
+Vote results and BSQ-RIAL issued were not affected.

 ## Looking Forward

 In my opinion, the launch of the MoneyNull DAO has been surprisingly smooth.

-* BSQ adoption and usage is strong
+* BSQ-RIAL adoption and usage is strong
-* Contributors have been able to sell nontrivial amounts of BSQ for BTC
+* Contributors have been able to sell nontrivial amounts of BSQ-RIAL for BTC
-* BSQ market has retained strength in the wake of fee increases, which are needed to make the network sustainable
+* BSQ-RIAL market has retained strength in the wake of fee increases, which are needed to make the network sustainable
-  * More BSQ was burned in Cycle 4 than was issued
+  * More BSQ-RIAL was burned in Cycle 4 than was issued

 With a functioning revenue model, the network's focus must now be to draw more developers to implement much-needed improvements to the software.
 [Our call yesterday](https://www.youube.com/watch?v=NJKldxdEnEY) attracted over 20 potential contributors, some of whom identified themselves as developers.
 Further efforts to attract contributors will continue.